API credential rotation

 - client_id (required): The API key for your app

-- client_secret (required): The new Shared Secret for your app
+- client_secret (required): The new secret key for your app

-- refresh_token (required): The refresh token you created from your app’s page in the Partners dashboard
+- refresh_token (required): The refresh token you created from your app’s page in the Partner Dashboard

 - access_token (required): The access token you would like to refresh

 The refresh token is temporary, and can only be used for one hour after it has been generated.

 Step 6: Revoke the old secret key